0x1args/HauteCouture/src/Shared/Databases/Postgres/Migrations/README.md

 ### Registration

-You need to create migrations for this project E and use the `IMigrationExecutor` interface with the `MigrateAsync` method.
+You need to create migrations for this project and use the `IMigrationExecutor` interface with the `MigrateAsync` method.
 To add this to DI, use the following method:

 ```csharp
 var assembly = Assembly.GetExecutingAssembly();